• About Texas Travel Talk

 Things To Know About Our Texas State Parks

-• 2023 marks 100 years of Texas State Parks
+• 2023 marked 100 years of Texas State Parks

 1. Bonham State Park

-Bonham State Park is a beautiful park with a small 65-acre lake nestled in the rolling hills and prairies northeast of Dallas, about 74 miles.
+Bonham State Park is a beautiful park with a small 65-acre lake in the rolling hills and prairies northeast of Dallas, about 74 miles.
 RVs are welcome, and tent camping with water and electricity is available.
 This park would make a great weekend for camping, swimming, fishing, and boating.
 Bring your hiking boots and bottled water to hike the 8.5 hiking trail that weaves around the lake.

 Fishing: If you’re hoping to catch crappie, bass, catfish, or bluegill, a wonderful pier extends out to the lake – or take your boat for better luck.